top of page

 It does not allow the believing spouse to seek a divorce just because the other spouse doesn't want to attend church or believe the doctrines that they did before.

-To tell an ANTM member who is married that he/she can/should divorce their spouse because they don't believe the same anymore or attend church together anymore is unconscionable and revealing that the pastors have no basic ability to interpret scriptures correctly, especially since Paul is so clear about spouses staying together in verse 10.
+To tell a Wellspring Church member who is married that he/she can/should divorce their spouse because they don't believe the same anymore or attend church together anymore is unconscionable.
+It reveals that the leadership have no basic ability to interpret scriptures correctly, especially since Paul is so clear about spouses staying together in verse 10.
 This is pastoral malpractice.
 This is poor counsel.
 This is against God's clear commands.

-The sad reality is, this policy on divorce is used as a silent threat.
-It is always in the back of every married person's mind that if they leave the church, the church will allow, support, and even at time encourage spouses to divorce.
+This is the sobering reality for married members of Wellspring Church.
+This policy on divorce is a silent threat.
+It is always in the back of every married person's mind that if they leave the church, the church will allow, support, and even encourage a spouse to divorce.

 bottom of page